Enthazy/enthazy.github.io/_contents/02-recent.md

 image: ""
 ---

-Preparing the article "Bifurcation of Two Vortex System in the Half-Plane" supervised by the Professor Boris Khesin[site](http://www.math.toronto.edu/khesin/).
+Preparing the article "Bifurcation of Two Vortex System in the Half-Plane" supervised by the Professor Boris Khesin in University of Toronto [site](http://www.math.toronto.edu/khesin/).